 “The sportscar that’s charged with more than a turbo.”

 The 1983 Mitsubishi Starion was a major change of pace for Mitsubishi.
-Often seen as a poor man’s Porsche 924 Turbo, the Starion reached customers that Mitsubishi had never competed for before.
+Often seen as a poor man’s Porsche 944 at about two-thirds of the price, the Starion reached customers that Mitsubishi had never competed for before.
 Because of Chrysler’s relationship with Mitsubishi, nearly identical cars were sold starting in 1984 first as the Plymouth Conquest and Dodge Conquest and then as the Chrysler Conquest starting in 1987 (gotta love branding).

-For 1983, motive power was provided by the Astron G54B 2.6 liter multi-port fuel-injected turbocharged 145 bhp inline 4-cylinder connected to a five-speed manual transmission.
-There was no automatic transmission available for 1983, so all 6,297 cars came with the manual.
+For 1983, motive power was provided by the Astron G54B 145 bhp 2.6 liter/156 ci inline four with turbocharger and fuel injection connected to a five-speed manual.
+There was no automatic transmission available for 1983, so all 6,297 cars sold came with the manual.
 0-60 came in about 9 seconds in a car that weighed about 2,700 pounds.
 Mileage was 19 city/24 highway by the standards of the day (17/22 by today’s standards).

 Options included a sunroof, cruise control, and larger tires and wheels.
 LS purchasers could go crazy and get leather seat facings and a single two-tone paint option (Italian Silver/Behring Blue Metallic ).